Guide to French Red Wines By Region

 burgundy-red-grapes-of-region

 Welcome to the most diverse wine region on earth.
-Bordeaux caters to every whim and price point, encompassing a wide variety of sub-zones and appellations.
+Bordeaux caters to every whim and price point, encompassing various sub-zones and appellations.
 Collectors swoon over the First Growths of Pauillac, while students love the affordable wines of Fronsac.
 If you have a viticultural desire, Bordeaux will satisfy it.

 Cabernet Sauvignon

-The mighty red grape of Bordeaux is now a familiar face across the world.
-Late-ripening, Cabernet’s skins are packed full of wonderful color, flavor, and tannin.
+The mighty red grape of Bordeaux is now a familiar face worldwide.
+Late-ripening Cabernet skins are packed full of wonderful color, flavor, and tannin.
 It will produce the most structured and long-lived red wine imaginable in the right hands.
 Moreover, its signature scent of cassis is adored by all.

 Read more